michaelpri10/WelcomeBot/README.md

 - Welcomes new users entering chatrooms on [chat.stackexchange](http://chat.stackexchange.com), [chat.meta.stackexchange](http://chat.meta.stackexchange.com), and [chat.stackoverflow](http://chat.stackoverflow.com) with a custom welcome command made by you
 - Many different chatroom commands:
  - `//image (image search term)` - searches for and posts images of or relating to the image search term
+ - `//search (search term)` - finds the top three results on google and posts them
  - `//choose (choice) or (choice) [or choice...]` - makes decisions for you so you don't have to.
 Can accept more than two choices as long as they are separated by `' or '`
  - `//weather (city)[, country/state]` - gets the weather for whatever location you would like
  - `//youtube (youtube search term)` - search [Youtube](https://www.youtube.com/) for and returns a video of or relating to your search term